 Even when the tone of an Ayckbourn play is unabashedly frothy, seriousness is never very far from the surface.
 Farcicals, for instance, is a double bill of brilliantly concise one-act farces about two suburban couples (played by Ms. Boag, Bill Champion, Sarah Stanley and Mr. Wall) whose marriages are frayed around the edges.
-The laughter is near-continuous, especially in Chloë With Love, in which Ms. Stanley plays a demoralized frump who dresses up as a sex-crazed vamp in order to excite her wayward spouse.
+The laughter is near-continuous, especially in Chloë With Love, in which Ms. Stanley plays a demoralised frump who dresses up as a sex-crazed vamp in order to excite her wayward spouse.
 But Mr. Ayckbourn never lets you forget that both marriages really are in trouble - and that it's the men, as usual in his woman-centric plays, who deserve the bulk of the blame.

 Part of what makes Ayckbourn Ensemble so noteworthy is that it allows New Yorkers to see for themselves how good a director Mr. Ayckbourn is.
 Witness Time of My Life.
-On Sunday I saw it from the second row of the theater, and was bewitched throughout by the minute subtleties of the author's staging, in which every single detail tells.
-No less striking, though, was the way in which Mr. Ayckbourn emphasized the play's bleakness without stinting on the comic touches that make its harsh truths palatable.
+On Sunday I saw it from the second row of the theatre, and was bewitched throughout by the minute subtleties of the author's staging, in which every single detail tells.
+No less striking, though, was the way in which Mr. Ayckbourn emphasised the play's bleakness without stinting on the comic touches that make its harsh truths palatable.
 The ensemble cast, here as well as in Arrivals & Departures and Farcicals, was fully equal to the formidable challenge of keeping laughter and tears in perfect counterpoise.
 I doubt you'll ever see a finer production of any of these remarkable plays.